turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

  * Gaining awareness that emotions drive our behavior and impact people
  * Learning to manage those emotions — both our own and others — especially when we are under pressure

+**Slide #25:**

 #### Pairin: Leadership Domains
-Let's consider how our strengths play a part in the types of roles we take on in our project groups.
+**Facilitator #2 says:** Let's consider how our strengths play a part in the types of roles we take on in our project groups.
+This handout shows how your EQ could manifest in 4 different leaderhship styles:

 [Four Domains of Leadership](https://docs.google.com/document/d/1N449kYbcOhu22vbORfjUOfjFOIfPoka5w00q_fklipU/edit?usp=sharing):
   * **Executing:** Team members who have a dominant strength in Executing are those you turn to time and again to implement a solution.
 These people work tirelessly to get something done.
 People who are strong in the Executing domain have an ability to take an idea and transform it into a reality within the organization they lead